DariusBilt444079/U13A2-Darius/README.md

 ### Design WireFrames

 The folder called wireframe pdf, if clicked on github, would give you access to a pdf about the wireframes made in assignment 2.
 Do not use the .drawio wireframes because it may not work.
+If needed the justification design of the wire frames then check the wireframe pdf made before and on pages 1 to 3/4 (page 4 is just a one box that says some colours that may be used in the website).
+The layout of the page in the pdf says at what device it is for (Landscape (horizontal)is for PC layout and Portrait (Vertical) layout is for smartphone).

 ### Unit 13 Assign 4